Who will pay for my construction accident per Nevada law?

 When you are injured at a construction site, it can be difficult to determine who is responsible.
 The short answer -- it probably isn't you.
 Our lawyers know when to file a lawsuit against your employer, the employer's workers compensation insurer or the property owner or equipment manufacturer.

 With so many possible sources of liability, it is easy to get the brushoff when you try to settle claims yourself.
 Our Las Vegas personal injury lawyers can cut through the red tape and get to the right party.
 We will investigate the accident thoroughly, then present a compelling case to the claims adjuster to help you get every dollar you are entitled to.
+Common construction site litigation that we assist with includes lawsuits for injuries caused by falling or defective ladders, lawsuits for injuries from defective scaffolding, and lawsuits for crane accidents.

 It is best to talk to an experienced construction accident attorney in Clark County as soon as you can after your accident or injury.
 Nevada law imposes strict time limits on when a legal action can be commenced.
 By talking to a lawyer early, you leave yourself with the widest range of available legal options.